JeffafaV/Nina-Carducci/README.md

 # Nina-Carducci
-This is a debugging project.
-Website needs help optimizing the SEO, performance, and accessibility.
+This is a debugging project that utilizes Lighthouse to help optimize the SEO, performance, and accessibility.